 You've had a long day, and you're craving the ultimate comfort beverage — a steaming cup of creamy hot cocoa!
 But what if you're tired of scouring the grocery aisle for hot cocoa ingredients that taste good AND make you feel good?Â

-That’s why we’re here – to uncover the best vegan hot chocolate mix to help you navigate a healthy lifestyle.
+That’s why we’re here – to uncover the best vegan hot chocolate mix to help you make informed choices about plant-based beverages.
 Read on to learn whether hot chocolate is the newest drink to covet on your journey to healthier living.

 Key takeaways:

-- Delicious hot cocoa can be vegan so long as it contains dairy-free cocoa powder and dairy-free milk.
+- Delicious hot cocoa may be vegan so long as it contains dairy-free cocoa powder and dairy-free milk.

 - Dairy-free milk alternatives include oat milk, coconut milk, almond milk, soy milk, and cashew milk, among others.